lukedupin/C--/README.md

 # C-- Features

 * 100% backwards compatible C++ code, libraries.
 C-- can directly call C++, and C++ can call C--.
-* Customizable STL implementation as first class citizens
+* STL implementation as first class citizens
+* Compile time reflections
 * Touring complete preprocessor.
-* Fun syntax
+* Functional programming syntax
+* First class concurrent programming
 * No speed reduction from native C++
 * Embraces the best parts of python and rust
-* Functional programming focus with OO support for context
 * Built to help IDEs easily implement syntax highlighting, auto-complete, real-time compiling
 * Customizable style for company preferences.
 Code style is required to compile
 * Native multi language support
-* First calls concurrent programming
 * Scope based memory management with safe borrow checking
-* Python style module system.
-* Compile managed package system
+* Compiler managed package system
+* Friendly syntax - Switch, match, enums, loop

 ## 100% backwards compatible with C++

+C-- compiles into C++ code which is callable by C++ and compatible with the STL your code already uses.
+C-- can also include C++ headers and use them without any wrappers.

-C-- uses code target hooks to target a language to compile into.
+How?
+C-- uses code uses "target hooks" to write out a native language to compile into.
 These target hooks (written in Lua) generate basic C++ code.
 C-- functions are just C++ functions.
+C-- classes are just C++ classes.

+## STL as first class citizens

+String, array, tuple, hash, regex, threads, message passing are all first class citizens.
+C-- has built in syntax around the most commonly used language tools.
+The actual implementation of the STL is customizable by changing the lua which selects the STL implementation.

-C-- classes are just C-- classes.
-Because the hooks are easily editable, targeting complete STL's like QT or boost is a simple as selecting a different target hook.
+The hooks are easily editable; targeting complete STL's like QT or boost is a simple as selecting a different target hook.

+## Compile time reflections

+C-- provides reflections for classes, methods, members, and functions.
+The reflections are written at compile-time and accessible during run-time for all C-- objects.

+## Touring complete preprocessor

+Perhaps the most interesting part of C-- is the preprocessor.
+The C-- language realizes there are many programming cases where the default syntax isn't the best expression method possible.
+To get around this issue, C-- provides a runtime inside the compiler itself which writes out repetitive code.
+A few common programming cases are: ORMs, APIs.

+## Functional programming syntax

+C-- defaults all variables to be immutable.
+C-- defaults all functions/methods to be stateless.
+Stateless functions cannot call stateful functions (without explicitly overriding this behavior).

+## First class concurrent programming

+C-- provides single word thread and channel creation.
+Since the language knows which threads have access to which objects, concurrent variable usage without proper protections are built-in.
+C-- by default applies mutexs of shared data, or allows the user to clearly defined explicit behavior outside the default safety system.

 ## Default types with no guessing